xipki/xipki/README.md

   - Support of health check
   - Audit with syslog and slf4j

-- For CA, OCSP Responder and Key Tool
+- For CA, OCSP Responder and Toolkit
   - API to resolve password
   - Support of PBE (password based encryption) password resolver
      - All passwords can be encrypted by the master password